Luxo736/CallumChalmers29-crispy-disco/README.md

 In simple terms, this programme allows scientists to get extra information about person to person genetic variation.
 This information can then be used to better understand how genetics is related to disease and to look for treatments for diseases with a genetic component.

 The programme was designed using data from the [NIH Roadmap Epigenomics Repository](https://www.ncbi.nlm.nih.gov/geo/roadmap/epigenomics/?search=DNAse+hypersensitivity&display=50) which is open access.
-A subset of 5 files has been included in the sample data folder for testing the programme.
+A subset of 5 modified files has been included in the ```test-data``` folder for testing the programme.

 ##Prerequisites:
 1. **Python**